 – OPEN RESEARCH DOCUMENT –

 A hacker needs to have an idea where he/she wants to go.
-Therefore I started to outline a scenario of the Open Source Circular City to inspire hacking for it.
+Therefore I started to outline a scenario of the Open Source Circular City with lots of ideas and insights to inspire hacking for it.

 There is not only one way to a circular city and more than just one potential version of it.
 The political process that will shape it has just begun.
 I can think of a circular city where everybody is surveilled and controlled by infrastructure set up and run by big corporations.
 There are forces pushing for this.
 The scenario below is supposed to set a positive utopia against that and to inspire a positive action plan.